Blobbackup/Blobbackup/docs/docs/index.md

 can check out the [backup page](backup.md) to see what is currently suported.
 New storages will be added based on user demand and I'm looking into an [Rclone](https://rclone.org) integration as well.

+### Are Concurrent Backups Supported?

+So BlobBackup runs a `prune` operation after every backup operation to clean up any orphan chunks in the repository.
+This means that for concurrent backups to work, backups and deletions should be allowed to run concurrently.

+While the data format lends itself well to lock free operations, lock free deletion has not been implemented yet.
+So for the time being, concurrent backups are not possible.